tomayac/blogccasion/posts/2018/2018-12-03_why-build-progressive-web-apps-never-lose-a-click-out-video-write-up.md

 ---
 layout: layouts/post.njk
-title: "Why Build Progressive Web Apps: Never Lose a Click-Out!—Video Write-Up"
+title: 'Why Build Progressive Web Apps: Never Lose a Click-Out!—Video Write-Up'
-description: "(This is the write-up of the first episode of my new YouTube show “Why Build Progressive Web Apps.”
+description: '(This is the write-up of the first episode of my new YouTube show “Why Build Progressive Web Apps.”
 If you prefer watching, the video is embedded below.)
-(Also check out the the write-up of the…"
+(Also check out the the write-up of the…'
-date: "2018-12-03T14:03:09.463Z"
+date: '2018-12-03T14:03:09.463Z'
 permalink: 2018/12/03/why-build-progressive-web-apps-never-lose-a-click-out-video-write-up/index.html
 tags:
   - Technical
 ---

 _(This is the write-up of the first episode of my new YouTube show “Why Build Progressive Web Apps.”
 If you prefer watching, the_ [_video_](https://www.youtube.com/watch?v=4UK_TDTTWnQ) _is embedded below.)_

 _(Also check out the the_ [_write-up of the second episode_](https://medium.com/dev-channel/why-build-progressive-web-apps-push-but-dont-be-pushy-video-write-up-aa78296886e) _and the_ [_write-up of the third episode_](https://medium.com/dev-channel/why-build-progressive-web-apps-if-its-just-a-bookmark-it-s-not-a-pwa-video-write-up-7ccca1c58034)_, or watch the_ [_second episode video_](https://www.youtube.com/watch?v=vRsVx8_94UQ) _and the_ [_third episode video_](https://youtu.be/kENeCdS3fzU)_.)_